ForestAdmin/agent-nodejs/docs/getting-started/install/troubleshooting.md

+## Cross-Origin Resource Sharing (CORS)

+This is the most common issue you can encounter while setting up the Forest Admin Agent.
+Opening the Developer Console of your browser will help to detect this kind of issue.
+As Forest Admin provide a complete middleware, please make sure:

+- That the Forest Admin Agent is mounted before any other middleware (Especially true in a NestJS context, as the Nest App Factory allow to configure CORS on creation).
+- That your server is up and running.
+This can be easily checked by using the `/forest` endpoint.

 ## Help us get better!

 Finally, when your local server is started, you should be automatically redirected to a satisfaction form.
 Rate us so we can improve, then go to your newly created admin panel